 Part 1 – Wildlife Act Seven (7) amendments to the Wildlife Act have been tabled so far.
 Senators have been debating Amendments 1 and 6 during November.
-See Transcript Nov 17 and Transcript Nov 9 There have been references to the Canals Act during the discussion on hedge cutting.
+See Transcript Nov 17, Transcript Nov 9, first section of Transcript Mar 2.

 Part 3 – Heritage Act There are no amendments to the Heritage Act portion of this bill.